 If you ship your basket, put it in a different container or wrap it with cellophane and tie it with a ribbon.

-Check out our gift guides for Online College StudentsOpens in a new tab. and College GirlsOpens in a new tab. for more ideas of gifts to put in a college student’s Easter basket.
+Check out our gift guides for Online College Students and College Girls for more ideas of gifts to put in a college student’s Easter basket.